matbelcao/sagrada-game/Deliverables/Socket-Protocol.md

 This asks the server a list of possible placements for the die that has been rerolled, swapped, flipped... following a `CHOOSE`.
 It will trigger a `LIST placements` from the server towards the client.
 If the client receives an empty list or simply chooses to `DISCARD`, the toolcard will be marked as used (if it wasn't already) and the used favor tokens will be gone.

-##### `SELECT tool <index>`
-+   `<index>`: the index of the toolcard in the list of toolcards that the client received with a sequence of `SEND tool` (tipically at the beginning of the match)

-This message is used to signal the intention of a player to use a specific toolcard. the server will reply with details on the toolcard with a `LIST tool_details`

 ### Server-side
 ###### Notice: the following messages of this section starting with `LIST` require an `ACK list` each. if a client doesn't reply with an ack within a reasonable time is to be considered offline.